telerik/maui-docs/controls/wraplayout/wraplayout-wrap-feature.md

 </VerticalStackLayout>
 ```

-where *telerik* is defined like this:
+In the example, `telerik` is defined like this:

 ```XAML
 xmlns:telerik="clr-namespace:Telerik.Maui.Controls;assembly=Telerik.Maui.Controls"
 ```

-Check the result on different platforms below:
+The following image shows the end result on different platforms:

 ![WrapLayout Orientation](images/wraplayout_orientation.png)

 ## Item Size

-WrapLayout exposes `ItemWidth` and `ItemHeight` properties which define the layout area for each child element.
-By default the available size for the items is not restricted.
+The WrapLayout exposes the `ItemWidth` and `ItemHeight` properties, which define the layout area for each child element.
+By default, the available size for the items is not restricted.

-Here is a quick sample of RadWrapLayout with specified item size:
+Here is a quick sample of a WrapLayout with a specified item size:

 ```XAML
 <telerik:RadWrapLayout x:Name="wrapLayout" ItemHeight="50" ItemWidth="150" Margin="0,20,0,0">